rfitzus/LabelsForPOs/README.md

 **Enable Developer Mode and open your UD Menu.**

-- After restarting Epicor, navigate through the main menu to where you added your user defined menu item.
+- After restarting navigate through the main menu to where you added your user defined menu item.
 In this example it was _Material Management > Shipping/Receiving > PO Receipt Labels._ When you open this menu you'll be in the default User Defined Table Menu.
 This is what we will be customizing to create our PO Receipt Labels Program.

 ![](images/04-LabelPOReceipts_04.png)

 - We are now able to begin customizing our UD table menu, but first we will rearrange the menu's interface so it is more functional.
 - There are two tabs in the first row, Detail and Child.
-Drag the Child tab down to bottom of the Epicor menu and drop it there.
+Drag the Child tab down to bottom of the menu and drop it there.

 ![](images/04-LabelPOReceipts_05-1024x577.png)